nhartland/dashengine/README.md

 documentation
 here](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html).

-## Planning

-I'll start by setting up a basic Dash dashboard system with a BigQuery link and build from there.

 ### TODO

 1. Setup parametrisable queries
 2. Fix the met-demo callback not running at start (may be that the callback is attatched before a layout?, see the exception supression in dashapp)
 3. 'Refresh' data button
-4. Re-establish asynchronous querying